pchalasani/cascadog/README.md

 The `cascadog.core` namespace introduces new operators `??<<, ?<<,
 <<` corresponding to the original `cascalog.api` macros `??<-`, `?<-`
-and `<-`,  so that we can have clauses with the following features that would normally cause errors:
+and `<-`,  so that we can have predicates with the following features that would normally cause errors:

-- Cascalog variables can appear arbitrarily deep in nested parens, either in filtering clauses or operator clauses (that map a set of fields to define one or more new fields).
+- Cascalog variables can appear arbitrarily deep in nested parens, either in filtering predicates or operator predicates (that map a set of fields to define one or more new fields).
 - Use syntax `?#name` or `!#name` to implicitly use string variables as numerical (see below).